SkylarKelty/saml-json/README.md

-JSON mod for SAML
+JSON mod for SimpleSAMLPHP
 =============

-SAML Module for authing against a JSON list of users
+SimpleSAMLPHP Module for authing against a JSON list of users

 Note: Probably shouldnt exactly be considered the most secure SAML mod ever.